gregsaun/maker_cheatsheet/3d_printing/techniques.md

 | num_perimeters         | 3 | 3 |
 | perimeters_thickness   | num_perimeters * (extrusion_width - 0.05) | 1.25 |

+Note that this perimeter thickness calculation is just an approximation of what the slicer will really use.
+In reality it is a bit more complexe than that because the slicer overlap perimeters.

 #### Vertical (compared to heated bed)